ajyounguk/bme280-temperature-logger/README.md

 ## What is this?

+> **Note* - as at 10/24 this repo is probably not going to be maintained going forward as I'm focusing on the [python version of this application here](https://github.com/ajyounguk/bme280-temperature-logger)**

 This is a Node.js app designed to run on Raspberry Pi's that periodically records temperature, barometric pressure, and humidity readings from a BME280 sensor and stores the data into a MongoDB database.
 The app also collects meteorological data from the MetOffice to compare with sensor readings, if required.

 The application can be configured to post the sensor and MetOffice data to a MongoDB collection and/or an MQTT topic.
 This data can be integrated with Home Assistant.